You might have heard about escalation clauses, but what are they? You need to know!!

 How do Escalation Clauses Work in Practice?

 The exact details of an escalation clause can vary greatly, but there are a few common factors.
-The clause will state the original offer price as well as the maximum amount that buyer is willing to offer.
-The clause will also set out how much the buyer is willing to increase their offer when the clause is triggered.
+The clause will state the original offer price as well as the maximum amount that buyer is willing to offer for the sales price.
+The clause will also set out how much the buyer is willing to increase their purchase price when the clause is triggered.

 For example, if a purchaser has made an offer on a home for $200,000 and they include an escalation clause, they might increase their offer by $5,000 in the event of a higher offer.